nbogie/p5-beyond-the-web-editor-neill/README.md

 -   [mermaid mindmap diagram documentation](https://mermaid.js.org/syntax/mindmap.html)
 -   the syntax doesn't like items that include parentheses.
 -   default theme doesn't seem to play well with chrome dark mode.
--   Yes, the mindmap diagram isn't effective at all with this many verbose bullets. view source to read the list as a normal nested bullet list in markdown.
+-   Yes, the mindmap diagram isn't effective at all with this many verbose bullets.